Everything You Need to Know About Health Sharing Plans for Small Businesses [2023 Update]

 small business 1The employer selects a health sharing community and plan options

 There are a number of organizations currently offering group health care cost sharing.
-Some of the most popular plans include those by MPowering Benefits, OneShare Health, and Sedera.
+Some of the most popular plans include those by MPowering Benefits, OneShare Health, 1Complete Solutions, and Sedera.
 Each works a little bit differently in terms of how medical bills are processed and paid, but both offer all the convenient and low-cost benefits of health sharing.

 The next step is selecting the plan options.
 There are far fewer group healthshare options on the market, so fortunately this process is quite simple.